 - Interviews (may not be needed for shorter pieces - depends on format etc.)

-A feature plan should lay out a story’s outline structure.
+The next step after agreeing a brief then completing research, a feature plan should lay out a story’s outline structure.

 There are as many possible feature structures as there are topics, so simplifying prescriptions have limited value, but one attempt follows:

 - statement - relies on impact via colour, contrast, surprise

 - description - relies on vivid scene-setting